Thin (film): Polly

 Pollack "Polly" Ann Williams has been at Renfrew for nine weeks.
 She admitted herself after a suicide attempt over two slices of pizza, explaining that while they weren't the whole motivation, they were "kind of the straw that broke the camel's back".
 When interviewed she says that "dieting has always been a huge part of my life" and that she was "counting calories and counting fat by the time [she] was 11".

 She celebrates her 30th birthday in the Center and seems to be making progress with her anorexia but has trouble with some of the rules.
-She is expelled after Shelly tells the staff about Polly getting the NEDA symbol tattooed on her hip while on a day pass from the Center.
+She is expelled after Keilee tells the staff about Polly getting the NEDA symbol tattooed on her hip while on a day pass from the Center.
 This incident was compounded by giving mood stabilizers to Shelly.
 Shelly told staff that Polly had given her Neurontin after the pills were discovered in her room during a routine check for contraband.

 Upon being given her 24-hour notice to leave, Polly expresses despair and purges on camera.
 She was described in the epilogue as continuing to have trouble with purging and weight loss, and that she ultimately died in February 2008 at age 33.